raspberrypilearning/from-me-to-you/en/step_8.md

 --- task ---
 Shared my project with someone I care about
 --- /task ---
+--- task ---
+Generated ideas for a new project which I plan to make
+--- /task ---

 Demonstrating these skills will contribute to the [Scratch Beginner]() and [Citizen Maker]() badges.